SportWay project

 Partners

-Special Education Center Janez
+Special Education Centre Janez Levec

 Located in Slovenia's capital, the Special Education Center Janez Levec Ljubljana is one of the largest institutions dedicated to educating children and young adults with special needs, aged 6 to 26.
 Comprising six units, including specialized schools, a student dormitory, and a labor center, it emphasizes inclusive education and development.
 The center's dynamic project department proudly organizes the renowned 'Play With Me' festival, promoting inclusive culture since 2007.